vicsharp-shibusa/kyna/docs/designs.md

 ![Data Import Diagram](./images/kyna-importer.png)

 The CLI, `kyna-importer`, instantiates an implementation of `IExternalDataImporter` based on the `-s <source name>` argument.
 Currently, there are two implementations of `IExternalDataImporter`.
-The first is `eodhd.com` and the second is `yahoo`, which interfaces with the Yahoo Finance API via a NuGet package.
+The first is `polygon.io` and the second is `yahoo`, which interfaces with the Yahoo Finance API via a NuGet package.
 The `<source name>` must correspond to the `Source` property in your `IExternalDataImporter` implementation (see below) for the connection to take place.

 ### New Implementations

 Each implementation of `IExternalDataImporter` must contain some sort of configuration data structure, represented in the diagram as `DataImportConfiguration`.
 I had hoped to have a generic import configuration, but it ultimately didn't make sense - the variations between the possible importers is too great to try to generify, so each importer will require it's own configuration structure, which may be housed inside the importer class.

 `ImportAction` is a simple struct.
-The `EodHdImporter` takes in its known configuration structure (e.g., `DataImportConfiguration`) and deserializes it into whatever it needs, which must include some representation of one or more `ImportAction` instances.
+The `PolygonImporter` takes in its known configuration structure (e.g., `DataImportConfiguration`) and deserializes it into whatever it needs, which must include some representation of one or more `ImportAction` instances.

 The `ImportAction` instances inform the `ImportAsync` function what to do to complete the import task.